2016 COMPETITION DETAILS

 Students must prepare and deliver their own speech.
 Delivery may not include the use of projection or other imaging or the use of a lectern.
 See Judging Criteria and Terms and Conditions for more detail.

 Regional finals will take place on the 11th, 12th and 13th of March 2016.
-Schools with more than one student registered for the competition will hold their own play offs to determine a representative for their school in the regional competition to be held 13 – 15 February, 2015.
-Dates, times and locations for regional competitions.
+Schools with more than one student registered for the competition will hold their own play offs to determine a representative for their school in the regional competitions.

 Competition regions are based on RSA districts.
 For more information contact regional organiser.